Overview

 Action with specific requirements

-You: “Create an Action that validates email addresses using a regex and checks against our blocklist in Global Variables” Triton:- Generates regex pattern
+You: “Create an Action that validates email addresses using a regex and checks against our blocklist in Project Variables” Triton:- Generates regex pattern

 - Adds Global Variable reference